XervoIO/demeteorizer/README.md

 a package.json file with all required dependencies and can be easily ported to your own servers or [Node.js PAAS providers](https://github.com/joyent/node/wiki/Node-Hosting).

+Demeteorizer's output is similar to `meteor bundle` except that it generates a package.json containing all required dependencies.
+This allows you to easily run `npm install` on the destination server, which is especially important for compiled modules.

 ## Installing
     $ npm install -g demeteorizer